dwyl/PWA-Liveview/README.md

 ✅ Reconciliation with a central, trusted source of truth when back online

+> A page won't be cached if it is not visited.
+This is because we don't want ot preload pages as it will capture an uotdated CSRF token.

 ## Architecture at a glance

 - Client-side CRDTs (`Yjs`) manage local state changes (e.g. counter updates), even when offline